Backyard Chicken Predators

 Sharing is caring!

 If you worry about the safety of your hens, then this article on avoiding backyard chicken predators may have the tips you need to help.
-Things we have used in our home backyard coop to help keep the local animals away from our flock.
+Tips we have used in our home backyard coop to help keep the local animals away from our flock.

 When raising chickens you want to do whatever you can to keep them safe and that all begins with their coop.
 Start there and you will have a kitchen full of farm fresh eggs all year long.

 It was just another day here on the homestead.
 I was heading out to feed and water the chickens and I immediately noticed something was wrong.
-My hens were acting off, staying on the roost, and not crowding the door as usual.

-As I looked around I saw one of my prized hens laying under the roost.
-I went over and saw to my horror that she was dead.
 There really is nothing quite as heartbreaking as finding an animal that you work so hard to take care of killed right there inside the henhouse.

-A place where our chickens go to be safe and not hunted.
+My heart sank.
 After 8 years of raising chickens, this was my first predator attack.

-When a predator such as a weasel, raccoon, or hawk kills a chicken they kill just to kill.
+When a predator such as a weasel, raccoon, or hawk kills a chicken, they kill just to kill.
 They do not eat it…… they just kill it.
-Usually by biting the head off. (sorry, pretty graphic, I know) If you find a decapitated hen, then you know right then and there you probably have a predator and you need to take action fast.
+Usually, by biting the head off. (sorry, pretty graphic, I know)

+If you find a decapitated hen, then you know right then and there you probably have a predator, and you need to take action fast.

 Once an animal learns how to get into your henhouse, I promise you they will be back.
 They will be back to take the eggs and to kill the chickens.

-The best advice that I can give is to set to work immediately taking steps to better protect your backyard chickens from predators.
 Remember, your animals depend on you to keep them safe and if you have a predator in your coop, don’t beat yourself up over it.
 Instead, take the necessary precautions so it does not happen again.

 With winter in full swing, animals are hungry.
 They are understandably drawn to food such as eggs, chicken feed, and kitchen scraps.